whichjdk/whichjdk.com/README.md

 The only downside of these builds is the dependency to a single private company, that may suddenly change its license or update policies.

-✅ _Azul Zulu_ builds are a good choice.
+✅ _Azul Zulu Builds of OpenJDK_ builds are a good choice.

 ### BellSoft Liberica JDK
 TBD